mattjohnescu/ML-Methods-Project/README.md

-# E-commerce Data Science Practice Project, Exploring Different ML Models on One Dataset
+# E-commerce Data Science Practice Project

 This repository documents a practice project where I role-play as a data scientist at an e-commerce company.
 The project explores various machine learning methods to analyze purchasing behavior, predict sales, and segment customers.
 Each method was applied to address specific business challenges, highlighting their contributions, insights, and limitations.